 - New work must be coloured, with a clear distinction between alterations and additions.

 Drawings must be to scale, normally at 1:100 on A3 sized paper, and suitably numbered, titled and dated.
 They are to be folded to A4 size with the title block to the front.

-For the lodgment of plans larger than A3 you need to contact Council's Customer Service Centre prior to coming in for lodgment.
+For the lodgement of plans larger than A3 you need to contact Council's Customer Service Centre prior to coming in for lodgement.
 Approval will only be granted if the drawings are not easily legible at the scales of 1:100 or 1:200 on A3 plans.

 Sign applications require plan and elevation details of the location, size and width of the sign, height above ground, materials, colouring, text including size of lettering, graphics and logo, and illumination.